 The Policy Dialogue will build on the OECD’s extensive work and expertise on gender and development, including: the Social Institutions and Gender Index (SIGI), the Time Use Database and the tracking of Official Development Assistance (ODA) in support women’s economic empowerment.

-The report, “Breaking down barriers to women’s economic empowerment: policy approaches to unpaid care work” sheds light on how governments, donors the private sector and civil society actors – among others – can design policies to support both those who need care and those who provide care.
-The report brings together existing knowledge of policy options for unpaid care work across regions, in four policy areas: infrastructure, social protection, public services and promotion of shared responsibility within the household.
+Women’s unequal share of unpaid care work can prevent their full participation in the economies of developing countries; however, care needs are growing globally.
+How can governments and development partners meet the needs of families and communities, while ensuring that all citizens benefit from economic opportunities and fair remuneration?
+This report focuses on identifying what works to address unpaid care work and sheds light on how governments, donors in the private sector and civil society actors – among others – can design policies to support both those who need care and those who provide care.
+The report brings together existing knowledge of policy options for unpaid care work across regions, in four policy areas: infrastructure, social protection, public services and the promotion of shared responsibility within the household.